abdullahtarek/nlp_classifier/README.md

 # Author Classifier
 ## Introduction
 This project trains a bert model on detecting the author from a piece of text.
-And uses the model in make predictions on new data usinf `batch_inference.py`.
+And uses the model in make predictions on new data using `batch_inference.py`.

 ## Results.csv
 You can find the results.csv in the `data` folder with the required format